kielni/alexa-hillbrook/README.md

 _"Alexa, launch Hillbrook bear"_

     Today is B as in beetle day.

 _"Alexa, ask Hillbrook bear about tomorrow"_

     Tomorrow is C as in chinchilla day.
 Art Show Opening is at 3:30PM.

 _"Alexa, what's happening Friday with Hillbrook bear"_

     Friday is E as in earwig day.
 It's free dress day.

-_Alexa can also tell you about grade-specific events, such as library._
+Alexa can also tell you about grade-specific events, such as library.=

-_"Alexa, tell Hillbrook bear to add second grade"_
+_"Alexa, ask Hillbrook bear about second grade"_

     Tomorrow is C as in cat day.
 Art Show Opening is at 3:30PM.
 Pack your swim gear.
 Teslas, bring your library books back.

+Once you request a grade, it'll be saved until you remove it.

 _"Alexa, tell Hillbrook bear to drop second grade"_

     OK, I'll won't tell you about grade events.

 ## development